Mukhil-Padmanabhan/bh-investment-funnel/README.md

-# 🏛 Berkshire Investment Funnel
+#  Berkshire Investment Funnel

-A full-stack, LLM-powered investment tracking and vetting platform inspired by Berkshire-style decision making.
-Users can explore, submit, upvote, or reject investment opportunities, with sectoral insights, voting logic, and admin controls—all running on a FastAPI + Next.js + Docker stack.
+A comprehensive full-stack platform designed for investment tracking and vetting, inspired by Berkshire-style decision-making processes.
+Users can explore, submit, and upvote investment opportunities, while administrators have the ability to accept or reject submissions.
+The platform includes sectoral insights, voting mechanisms, and robust admin controls, all powered by a FastAPI backend, Next.js frontend, and Docker containerization.

 ---

-## ✨ Features
+##  Features

 - **Portfolio Dashboard** — Visual breakdown of holdings by sector, total value, and investment types.
 - **Opportunities Explorer** — View and upvote promising ideas with filters, modals, and dynamic voting state.